Nashville, Tennessee: Postwar development to end of 20th century

 Rapid suburbanization occurred during the years immediately after World War II, as new housing was being built outside city limits.
 This resulted in a demand for many new schools and other support facilities, which the county found difficult to provide.
 At the same time, suburbanization led to a declining tax base in the city, although many suburban residents used unique city amenities and services that were supported financially only by city taxpayers.
 After years of discussion, a referendum was held in 1958 on the issue of consolidating city and county government.
 It failed to gain approval although it was supported by the then-elected leaders of both jurisdictions, County Judge Beverly Briley and Mayor Ben West.

 Following the referendum's failure, Nashville annexed some 42 square miles of suburban jurisdictions to expand its tax base.
 This increased uncertainty among residents, and created resentment among many suburban communities.
 Under the second charter for metropolitan government, which was approved in 1962, two levels of service provision were proposed: the General Services District and the Urban Services District, to provide for a differential in tax levels.
 Residents of the Urban Services District had a full range of city services.
 The areas that made up the General Services District, however, had a lower tax rate until full services were provided.
 This helped reconcile aspects of services and taxation among the differing jurisdictions within the large metro region.

 In the early 1960s, Tennessee still had racial segregation of public facilities, including lunch counters and department store fitting rooms.
 Hotels and restaurants were also segregated.
-Between February 13 and May 10, 1960, a series of sit-ins were organized at lunch counters in downtown Nashville by the Nashville Student Movement and Nashville Christian Leadership Council, and were part of a broader sit-in movement in the southeastern United States as part of an effort to end racial segregation of public facilities.
-On February 13, 1960, the Nashville sit-ins began, although the Nashville students, trained by activists and nonviolent teachers James Lawson and Myles Horton, had been doing preliminary groundwork towards the action for two months.
+Between February 13 and May 10, 1960, a series of Nashville sit-ins were organized at lunch counters in downtown Nashville by the Nashville Student Movement and Nashville Christian Leadership Council, and were part of a broader sit-in movement in the southeastern United States as part of an effort to end racial segregation of public facilities.
+The Nashville students, trained by activists and nonviolent teachers James Lawson and Myles Horton, had been doing preliminary groundwork towards the action for two months.
 On April 19, 1960, the house of Z. Alexander Looby, an African American attorney and council member, was bombed by segregationists.
 Protesters marched to the city hall the next day, when Mayor Ben West said he supported the desegregation of lunch counters, which civil rights activists had called for.
-The sit-in ended successfully in May, under Mayor West.
+City officials and local businesses agreed to desegregate Nashville's lunch counters on May 10, 1960.
+Although other facilities continued to be segregated in Nashville until passage of the Civil Rights Act of 1964, which ended overt, legally sanctioned segregation nationwide.

 In 1963, Nashville consolidated its government with Davidson County, forming a metropolitan government.
 The membership on the Metro Council, the legislative body, was increased from 21 to 40 seats.
 Of these, five members are elected at-large and 35 are elected from single-member districts, each to serve a term of four years.